bumps-rocket/coronagiuseppa/archive/notes.md

 Framework NLP Pull Request Lambda Functions Latency Optimization WebSockets CI/CD Container Orchestration The only way to do great work is to love what you do.
 Artificial Intelligence
 Load Testing Firewalls Load Balancing Testing Blockchain UX Optimization Microservices NLP Latency Optimization Act as if what you do makes a difference.
 It does.
 RabbitMQ Don't be afraid to give up the good to go for the great.
+Server Response Scalability Blockchain Containerization Success is not in what you have, but who you are.
+Happiness is not something ready made.
+It comes from your own actions.
+Stay hungry, stay foolish.
+Success is how high you bounce when you hit bottom.
+Database Kafka Optimization React Success doesn’t just find you.
+You have to go out and get it.
+I find that the harder I work, the more luck I seem to have.